 Notice that my win list may vary substantially from my goal list.

-This list of five has been really helpful .
+This list of five has been helpful .
 I’ve been surprised what I have written down for goals and what my wins have been with the quick list.
 Having used this for a short while, I decided to create a condensed version, showing a whole week at a time.
-While this format really limits each section, it does give the visual of a whole week in one snapshot.
+While this format limits each section, it does give the visual of a full week in one snapshot.

 For me, the jury is still out on what works best, but I want to make these available for you to try out.
+You can use the sheets with options for different settings, goals, worksheet size, and length of goal.

 Free Daily Goal Setting Worksheet Templates.